Periodic Limb Movement Disorder (PLMD) and Restless Legs Syndrome (RLS)

 • For PLMD: Usually the same treatments as for RLS

-Dopaminergic drugs, although often effective, may have adverse effects such as augmentation (RLS symptoms that worsen before the next drug dose is given and that affect other body parts such as the arms), rebound (symptoms that worsen after the drug is stopped or after the effects of the drug dissipate), nausea, orthostatic hypotension, compulsive activity, and insomnia.
+Dopaminergic drugs, although often effective, may have adverse effects such as augmentation (RLS symptoms that worsen before the next drug dose is given and that affect other body parts such as the arms), rebound (symptoms that worsen after the medication is stopped or after its effects dissipate), nausea, orthostatic hypotension, compulsive activity, and insomnia.

 Three dopamine